Amogh-lab/Network-intrustion-detector/README.md

 2. **Start the Packet Capture Service**

    Open a terminal and run:
-    -This requires root permision for it to work
+    - This requires root permision for it to work
-    -For Linux system use *sudo*
+    - For Linux system use *sudo*
-    -For Windows Make it *Run as Administrator*
+    - For Windows Make it *Run as Administrator*
    ```bash
    python3 attributes/capture.py
    ```